 - Fatalistic Lets the circumstances determine the outcome, "what will be will be". - Logical Weighs the pros and cons in an objective manner. - Satisficing- Makes a decision that is "good enough". - Agonizing Analyzes all the information possible, sometimes worrying and over-analyzing to the point of indecision or "analysis paralysis". - Impulsive Gives little thought or reflection to the decision. - Procrastinating Puts off decision making until forced to make a decision. - Dependent/Compliant Bases decisions on the needs or decisions of others. - Intuitive Bases decisions on gut instinct or feeling.

 After reviewing these decision-making styles, which one(s) have you used in career-related decisions?
 Identify some of the decisions you've made using these styles.
-What do you think are some of the pros and cons associated with the styles you identified?

 What style would you like to develop further, and why?
-Which style has helped you make the best decisions for yourself?